 This short extract gives you a taste of the personal "Child's Horoscope" by Liz Greene.
 The small samples taken from various chapters convey an impression of the complete horoscope (18-25 pages) which can be ordered as an E-Horoscope or a bound book in the AstroShop.Most parents long to provide their children with the best they can offer on every level.
 But what is "the best"?
 The birth horoscope of a child is a map of patterns and potentials which exist in that child from the moment of birth.
 Encouragement of these potentials in childhood can help a child to develop greater confidence and hope for a future which is more authentically his or her own, so that greater happiness and fulfillment are possible later in life.
 II.
 Your Child's Psychological Type

 In this concise chapter Liz Greene describes the child's general temperament and his characteristic approach to life.The rich array of individual abilities and potentials portrayed in Swami's birth horoscope is set against the background of an inherent temperament bias which may be partly hereditary but is also the reflection of a mysterious essence which belongs to him alone.
 This mysterious "something" is already at work within Swami, helping him to develop his personality along the lines which are healthiest and most natural to him. [..]
-With such a fertile imaginative nature, Swami may display a great impatience toward material limits which force him to focus on the present even the basic limits of his own body and the everyday routines of hygiene, healthy eating and sufficient sleep.
-"Junk" food and [...]
+Swami needs physical security and stability a great deal, perhaps more than many other children but because his strengths lie on the imaginative and intuitive side, he may not always be inclined to do those everyday chores necessary to ensure an orderly and structured [...]
 III.
 The Characters in the Story

 This chapter contains valuable information on the child's basic needs and the relationship with his parents.
-The complete horoscope covers this chapter on 5-6 pages.Every child has particular ways in which he or she experiences and seeks emotional contact with others, and this may not always accord with other, more dominant personality traits. [..]
-Although his need to be noticed may take the form of possessiveness, clinging or sulky moods, in fact it is interest and enthusiasm he seeks from others, not emotional cosseting.
-Swami seeks a certain amount of friction in his interaction with loved ones because it is through [...]
-Swami perceives his father as an embodiment of structure, order and permanence in life the arbiter of indestructible laws or codes of living which can provide a feeling of safety and continuity.
-This need for his father to offer a solid structure may be expressed primarily [...]
+The complete horoscope covers this chapter on 5-6 pages.Every child has particular ways in which he or she experiences and seeks emotional contact with others, and this may not always accord with other, more dominant personality traits.
+Although Swami's earthy personality is focussed primarily on the realities of everyday life, his deepest need in relation to others is to feel that his specialness is recognised, affirmed and encouraged.
+Although his need to be noticed may take the form of possessiveness, [...] [..]
+But as Swami gets older his need will be revealed as something deeper, for he looks to his father for a quality of emotional solidity which is just as important as practical reliability.
+Of course no parent, however hard- working and responsible, can exhibit granite-like [...]
 V. Fears and Insecurities

 Knowing about their child's fears can help parents to react with love and understanding in challenging situations.
 The child's main fears and insecurities are described on 2-3 pages in the full report.VI.
 Looking toward the future